 This year we have an exciting opportunity to expand our Farm Planning and Design workshop with more hands-on experience.
-Last year, SAHC purchased a 35-acre tract adjoining our Community Farm, and we will be using this tract to expand conservation and agriculture projects, including Farmer Incubator Program operations.
+Last year, SAHC purchased a 35-acre property adjoining our Community Farm, and we will be using this land to expand conservation and agriculture projects, including Farmer Incubator Program operations.
 In this hands-on iteration of our popular farm planning workshop, attendees will join Community Farm Manager Chris Link in walking and assessing the property.

 The workshop will include an introduction on how to approach planning and layout of land for small-scale farming production.